harvardinformatics/informatics-website/docs/research/index.md

 ### Assembling Difficult and Repetitive Genomes

 A major focus of the group recently has been to assist with the assembly of complex genomes with long-read sequencing data.
 In collaboration with the Bauer Core, we support assembly with both PacBio HiFi and Nanopore technologies.
 Some recent examples include our work helping to assemble:
-- the 6 Gb genome of *Phlox drummondii* (collaboration with the [Hopkins lab](https://hopkins-lab.org/))
+- the 6 Gb genome of *Phlox drummondii* (collaboration with the [Hopkins lab :octicons-link-external-24:](https://hopkins-lab.org/){:target="_blank"})
-- a variety of parasitic plant genomes (collaboration with the [Davis lab](https://davislab.oeb.harvard.edu/))
+- a variety of parasitic plant genomes (collaboration with the [Davis lab :octicons-link-external-24:](https://davislab.oeb.harvard.edu/){:target="_blank"})
-- a variety of undersampled invertebrate phyla (collaboration with the [Giribet lab](https://giribetgroup.oeb.harvard.edu/))
+- a variety of undersampled invertebrate phyla (collaboration with the [Giribet lab :octicons-link-external-24:](https://giribetgroup.oeb.harvard.edu/){:target="_blank"})

 We are always excited to work on new and challenging genomes.

 ### Methods for the analysis of single-cell RNA-seq data

 Another focus of the group is developing methods related to cell type identification in the context of single cell RNA sequencing.
-This includes method development to assess the stablity of cell clustering, done in collaboration with the [Dulac Lab](https://www.dulaclab.com/), and work to develop new methods of cross-species comparison, funded by a collaborative agreement with Boehringer Ingelheim.
+This includes method development to assess the stablity of cell clustering, done in collaboration with the [Dulac Lab :octicons-link-external-24:](https://www.dulaclab.com/){:target="_blank"}, and work to develop new methods of cross-species comparison, funded by a collaborative agreement with Boehringer Ingelheim.

 ## Best practices and methodological research